-If not treated, chemical dependency is a chronic and progressive disease which can be fatal, as the body becomes weakened by the physical effects of substance abuse.
-Sobriety is the only cure, but even after sobriety begins, withdrawing from chemicals can result in physical, mental and emotional symptoms.
-Withdrawal can be dangerous if not done under medical supervision.
+Without treatment, chemical dependence is a chronic and progressive disease that can be fatal because the body is weakened by the physical effects of substance abuse.
+Sobriety is the only cure, but even after sobriety is achieved, withdrawal from chemicals can lead to physical, mental and emotional symptoms.
+Withdrawal can be dangerous if not under medical supervision.

-Substance abuse and dependence can be caused by multiple factors, including genetic predisposition, environmental stressors, social pressures and individual personality characteristics.
+Substance abuse and dependence can be caused by several factors.
+These include genetic predisposition, environmental stressors, social pressure, and individual personality traits.

 Dual diagnosis or multi-occurring substance use disorder

 Chemical dependence is considered a primary disease, but a person may have begun to use mood-altering substances to manage a psychiatric illness such as post-traumatic stress disorder (PTSD).
 This is called "self-medication," and it can lead to chemical dependence.